reuk/wayverb/docs_source/evaluation.md

 right.
 The right ear is obstructed by the listener's head, and should therefore have a reduced level relative to the left ear.

-![Comparison of left- and right-ear responses, when the source is placed to the left of the receiver.
-Note the amplitude and time differences between the early reflections.
-The first contribution, in particular, is quieter in the right ear because it is occluded by the listener's virtual head.](images/binaural_signals)

-The expected behaviour is observed in the outputs.
+The expected behaviour is observed in the outputs, which are shown in +@fig:binaural_signals.
 The earliest contribution in the left channel occurs at 0.0414s, and has a greater level than the right channel's contribution at 0.148s.
 The left-channel early reflections have an overall higher level than the early reflections in the right channel.
 However, as the impulse response progresses and becomes more diffuse, the energy levels equalise between channels.

+![Comparison of left- and right-ear responses, when the source is placed to the left of the receiver.
+Note the amplitude and time differences between the early reflections.
+The first contribution, in particular, is quieter in the right ear because it is occluded by the listener's virtual head.](images/binaural_signals){#fig:binaural_signals}

 <div id="audio_table">